Lopes extends Monaco stay until 2022

+Portugal midfielder Rony Lopes signed a new deal at Monaco, extending his stay with the Ligue 1 club until 2022.

-Lopes, 22, arrived at Monaco more than three years ago, having spent part of his youth career with Premier League giant Manchester City.
+Lopes, 22, arrived at Monaco more than three years ago, having spent part of his youth career with Premier League giants Manchester City.

 He was linked with a possible return to City earlier this year, but has instead extended his deal with Monaco.